Best Practices for Monitoring Kubernetes with Grafana

 Which Kubernetes Metrics Should Your Organization Monitor?

 Kubernetes has two kinds of metrics you can use: application-level metrics and system-level metrics.
-For instance, the application-level metrics are gathered from third-party monitoring integrations or solutions such as Prometheus.
+Application-level metrics are gathered from third-party monitoring integrations or solutions such as Prometheus.
 Check out our information about Kubernetes monitoring with Prometheus to learn more.
-The system-level metrics are the core Kubernetes sources that come right from the start.
+System-level metrics are the core Kubernetes sources that come right from the start.
 These are things like Kubernetes API, Metrics Server, and cAdvisor.

 Here are three lists that showcase the Kubernetes metrics that are important to monitor.